-Advertisers are always trying -with the existing technology and their creativity - to put the right product in front of the right potential customers.
+Advertisers are always trying -with the help of artificial intelligence and other existing technology and their creativity - to put the right product in front of the right potential customers.

 Think of the different kinds of TV ads you see during a children’s cartoon hour (detergent and diaper ads alongside lots of toy commercials) and how different they are to an ad break in the middle of a football game.

 Advertisers have been doing surveys, focus groups, phone calls, street interviews and whatever else it takes to gain more insight into the lives of consumers.
 But the one major difference between these methods and what is happening today is that data doesn’t lie, while people do.
 Sometimes it is not even intentional, but when answering questions we tend to be aspirational rather than realistic.